azdavis/sml-libs-scraper/readme.md

 # SML Basis

-Parsing the [Standard ML Basis][basis] documentation into a machine-readable format.
+Parsing the generated [Standard ML Basis][basis] documentation and generating various things from it, like SML files.

 [basis]: https://smlfamily.github.io/Basis